DinMo

 Alexandra Augusti

-Customer Data Platforms (CDPs) have become essential for companies seeking to maximize the use of their customer data.
+Customer Data Platforms (CDPs) have become essential for companies seeking to maximise the use of their customer data.
 They allow for the collection, storage, unification, and activation of data across various channels.
-By unifying data from multiple sources, CDPs offer a 360° view of customers, crucial for personalizing interactions and improving the customer experience.
+By unifying data from multiple sources, CDPs offer a 360° view of customers, crucial for personalising interactions and improving the customer experience.

-However, choosing the right CDP for your business can be complex, given the numerous options and criteria to consider.
-To be convinced, just look at the G2 category of Customer Data Platforms, where about 250 players are positioned.
+However, choosing the right CDP for your business can be complex, given the number of options and criteria to consider.
+Just look at the G2 category of Customer Data Platforms, where around 250 players are positioned.

-This article explores the different categories of CDPs, the important criteria to consider when selecting a solution, and provides an overview of some CDPs available on the market.
+👉 This article explores the different categories of CDPs, the important criteria to consider when selecting a solution, and provides an overview of some platforms available on the market. 🔍

 Definition of a CDP

-Historically, companies used CRM (Customer Relationship Management) to store and use their customer data.
-CRM has never gone away, but new solutions have emerged to make the most of customer data: the Data Management Platform (DMP) and then the Customer Data Platform (CDP).
+Historically, companies used a CRM (Customer Relationship Management) to store and use their customer data.
+CRMs have not disappeared, but new solutions have emerged to make the most of customer data: the Data Management Platform (DMP) and the Customer Data Platform (CDP).

 CRM vs CDP vs DMP

-A Customer Data Platform (CDP) is software that collects and organizes customer data from various sources to consolidate, unify, segment, and activate it on marketing platforms.
-The main goal of a CDP is to build customer profiles to optimize targeting of marketing campaigns and improve the customer experience.
+A Customer Data Platform (CDP) is software that collects and organises customer data from various sources to consolidate, unify, segment, and activate it on marketing platforms.
+The main goal of a CDP is to build customer profiles to optimise the targeting of marketing campaigns and improve the customer experience.

 Schematic diagram of a CDP

-CDP is widely used by business teams (marketing, CRM, support), in particular to :
+A CDP is widely used by business teams (marketing, CRM, support) to :

-Improve the customer experience at every stage of the customer journey through better acquisition strategies, marketing automation and personalization across all channels
+• Improve the customer experience at every stage of the customer journey through better acquisition strategies, marketing automation and personalisation across all channels

 Categories of CDPs